MikeChunko/raytrace/README.md

 - Ray tracing for an abritrary number of point light sources
 - Accurately simulating perspective projection
 - Basic shadows
+- Reflective materials
+- Refractive materials

-While this is missing some more advanced features (diffusion, reflections, etc.), it still generates good images and is a fine example of what ray tracing can do.
+While this is missing some more advanced features (fresnel equations, etc.), it still generates good images and is a fine example of what ray tracing can do.

 <p align="center">
   <img src="https://github.com/MikeChunko/raytrace/blob/master/result.png">